 - Request recommenders send evaluations or letters of recommendation to CAS

 - Complete and send applications before December 1

 Volunteering or interning in a legal setting will bolster your application to law school and help to demonstrate your interest in pursuing law as a profession.

-Legal experience is essential for admission to law school.
 Consider applying to the L. Douglas Wilder School of Government and Public Affairs Capitol Semester program, a semester-long fellowship at the General Assembly.